Barbara A. Murphy

 Email: bmurphy@fostermurphy.com

 Ms. Murphy has lectured on Section 337 and antidumping procedures and other international trade and business topics to clients, bar association groups and international trade associations.
-While in law school, Ms. Murphy served on George Washington University’s Journal of International Law & Economics and worked as a law clerk for the ITC’s Office of Unfair Import Investigations.
+While in law school, Ms. Murphy served on George Washington University’s Journal of International Law & Economics.

 Rankings & Recognition